ma1f/uploadstream/readme.md

 larger (6MB+), performance improvements for smaller files (10kb-1Mb) range from 5%-20% reduced CPU usage and 5%-30% reduced memory impact.

-Out of interest a comparison to file uploads via a base64 json model was performed, interestingly this actually offers improved performance (~15%) for very small file sizes (<10kb), however becames extremely unwieldy, particularly at anything over the streaming buffer size (64kb or 80kb) - a huge ~10-20x slower and high memory heap thrashing.
+Out of interest a comparison to file uploads via a base64 json model was performed, interestingly this actually offers improved performance (~15%) for very small file sizes (<10kb), however quickly becames extremely unwieldy, ~10-20x slower and high memory heap thrashing.
 The base64 model typically results in 30-40% increased bandwidth usage in addition to the increased CPU and Memory usage.

 | Alias | File sizes | StreamFiles (us/gc) | Base64 (us) |
 |------ |-----------:|--------------------:|------------:|